grafana/alloy/docs/design/908-proposal-process.md

   design document itself.
 All other comments should be made on the proposal issue.

+* Design documents should acknowledge and address alternative solutions, if known, to the problem statement.

 Once a design document is created, the proposal author should:

 * Close the original proposal issue and link to the design document PR.